 Once you have mastered the technique of identifying the voice and tonality, you will discover the ease with which your communication takes on different textures, depending upon the context at hand.
-While the active voice remains the direct form of communication and has more mass appeal, it is the passive voice that assumes the less biased and more objective tone.
+While the active voice remains the direct form of communication and has more mass appeal, it is the passive voice that assumes a less biased and more objective tone.

 Make sure to embellish your written expression with the right voice and give it the power and authority it deserves.
 We hope the tips and suggestions given above will go a long way in giving weightage to every sentence that you write and strike the right chord with readers.

-If you’re running short of time or are not confident about your English writing skills, reach out to us and we’ll ensure you receive nothing short of professionally-written, high quality papers.
+If you’re running short of time or are not confident about your English writing skills, reach out to us, and we’ll ensure you receive nothing short of professionally written, high-quality papers.